-The 10th Biennial Converge on the Capitol day is Thursday, February 21st!
+The 10th Biennial Converge on the Capitol day was Thursday, February 21st!

 1. Maintain Funding for Tourism Promotion in the State Budget